This rock fish recipe is not only nutritious, but it’s also mouthwateringly delicious. (say that 10 times fast)!

 Place your medium size skillet (we use a cast iron skillet) over medium heat and add the 4 tablespoons of butter and 1 tablespoon of extra virgin olive oil.

-Note: Extra virgin olive oil imparts a ton of flavor into the fish.
-But, olive oil has a low burn point.
+Note: Extra virgin olive oil imparts a ton of flavor to the fish.
+But olive oil has a low burn point.
 Butter, on the other hand, has a higher burn point.
 So when you mix the two fats/oils, the olive oil inherits the burning point of the butter.

 Step 4: Cook the Rockfish